linode/apl-core/docs/policies.md

 Restricted ->> Hostnetwork ->> Hostaccess ->> Non-root ->> Hostmount-anyuid ->> Anyuid ->> Privileged
 ```

+Some example Policy and Constraint definitions can be found in `.demo/env/policies.yaml` file.
-First choose one of the following **Constraint presets** and create the according values file in `env/charts/gatekeeper.yaml`, to load these parameters into the policy engine and run evaluation using selected level Constraints:
+First choose one of the example **Constraint presets**, then to load these parameters into the policy engine and run evaluation using selected level Constraints, create the according values in the `policies.yaml` file.

 To start policy evaluation statically from a development workstation, run the following: